jgdshkovi/cs-b657-sp2024-jagakovi-adadelek-meocakir-a1/README.md

 # a1

 Replace this with your report!
-(Or include a PDF).

 To help you get started, we've included test images (one with a ground truth file) in test-images.